-2.1 Deliverables

-The Consultant must provide the following:

-Draft Report - provided to the State Government and the Project Steering Group identifying option/s for enhanced resource sharing / shared service model/s in the Cradle Coast region including:

-- (i) comparison of advantages and/or disadvantages of the various options considered; - (ii) clear recommendations of the preferred option/s and/or combination of options, which will best address the primary principles outlined in the Project Outcomes; - (iii) any likely impacts on the councils both collectively and individually; - (iv) cost benefit analysis on each of the options considered; - (v) a risk analysis for the councils both collectively and individually; - (vi) appropriate governance structures for major resource sharing options; - (vii) an evaluation framework to monitor performance; and - (viii) high level implementation plan/s for the preferred option including transitional action plans if appropriate.
+2.1 Deliverables The Consultant must provide the following: Draft Report - provided to the State Government and the Project Steering Group identifying option/s for enhanced resource sharing / shared service model/s in the Cradle Coast region including: (i) comparison of advantages and/or disadvantages of the various options considered; (ii) clear recommendations of the preferred option/s and/or combination of options, which will best address the primary principles outlined in the Project Outcomes; (iii) any likely impacts on the councils both collectively and individually; (iv) cost benefit analysis on each of the options considered; (iv) a risk angle is for the councils both collectively and individually. (v) a risk analysis for the councils both collectively and individually; (vi) appropriate governance structures for major resource sharing options; (vii) an evaluation framework to monitor performance; and (viii) high level implementation plan/s for the preferred option including transitional action plans if appropriate.
 Final Report - the final report will consider all of the items listed above under the Draft Report and outline how the State Government's and Cradle Coast Councils' four prime objectives can be achieved.
-The report will also include:

-- (i) a standalone Executive Summary;

-- (ii) detailed recommendations; and

-- (iii) detailed transitional action plan/s.
+The report will also include: (i) a standalone Executive Summary; (ii) detailed recommendations; and (iii) detailed transitional action plan/s.
 Presentation of the Final Report - is to be provided to a joint meeting of the State Government and all Cradle Coast Councils at an appropriate time.

-2.2 Assessment All proposals submitted will be assessed by the Project Steering Committee and a representative of

-Criteria: the Local Government Division.
-The following weighting will be used in assessing the proposals:

-Methodology proposed 40%

-• Cost 20%
+2.2 Assessment Criteria: All proposals submitted will be assessed by the Project Steering Committee and a representative of the Local Government Division.
+The following weighting will be used in assessing the proposals: • Methodology proposed 40% • Cost 20% • Experience 20% • Project Plan 10%

-Experience 20%

-Project Plan 10%

-Timeframe 10%
+• Timeframe

+EITY COUNCIL COAST